 The program provides a strong foundation for present and future coaches and technical leaders by developing knowledge and skills in the interpretation and use of research, balanced with applied coaching practice.
 The development of skills in analysis and evidence-based decision-making has been identified as a critical need by national sport leaders, and this program helps develop the next generation of sport leaders for Canada.

 A blended model of residential periods and online teaching methods facilitates the participation of candidates from across Canada and around the world.
 The program is integrated into the sport federations’ national coaching qualifications, providing national certification together with academic credentials.
-The program will start with a 5-day orientation, introducing the three formal courses (KIN 515, 585 & 586) and establishing work plans for the Directed Field Study (KIN 598).
+The program will start with a 5-day orientation, introducing the three formal courses (KIN 515, 585 & 586) and establishing work plans for Practical Applications in High Performance Sport (KIN 597).
 The courses will be delivered online with added synchronous classes scheduled throughout the fall and winter terms.
 All courses will conclude with a face-to-face session.

 Admission